TrevTheDev/http2Communicator/README.md

 - `cancelled` on receipt this rejects the Question Promise with `cancelled` message.
 It will throw if there are any open `Speakers`
 - `question` emits a `question` event with a new `Response` object
 - `listening` emits a `speakerType` event with a `Speaker `|`Stream` object
+- any messages not of the above type are `emit`ed as their message type

+### question.say(json, type)

+Sends a json object of type via the `ObjectStream`

 ## ServerResponse